tysonjens/Notes/galv_notes.md

 * [Udemy recommendation from Chris](https://www.udemy.com/machine-learning-fun-and-easy-using-python-and-keras/)
 * Patrick Winston Stanford on AdaBoost
 * Study Stacking - going through several models, each adds a new column to your observations
+* SQL Study
+* apply new methods to referrals classifier

 ### RESOURCES WE SKIMMED THAT I SHOULD COME BACK TO